 Call for Proposals

-Religion and Science Fiction invites proposals exploring the intersections of religion and speculative fictions in ways that illuminate theoretical, methodological, and substantive issues in the study of religion.
+Religion and Science Fiction invites proposals exploring the intersections of religion and speculative fictions that illuminate theoretical, methodological, and substantive issues in the study of religion.
 We are especially interested in proposals that invite audience conversation, make use of new media, and consider alternative "sciences" and worlds.
 We seek proposals on the following topics and invite proposals from a commensurate range of disciplinary and methodological approaches.

 Statement of Purpose